Common Questions About Suitability

-Yes, because accuracy decreases as prescriptions increase, we typically find that enhancements are more typical amongst patients who had higher pre-operative prescriptions, and among long-sighted patients.
-In spite of this effect, we still manage to keep our enhancement rates relatively low (between 5 and 8%).
+We find that enhancements are more typical amongst patients who have higher pre-operative prescriptions as well as long-sighted patients.
+Despite this, our enhancement rates are relatively low (between 5 and 8 percent).

-Many clinics charge people with higher prescriptions more than people with lower prescriptions.
-We consider this up selling.
-The reasons for this are clear — patients with higher pre-operative prescriptions have a higher likelihood of needing an enhancement, and they build the cost of this potential enhancement in to the total price at the outset (whether it’s actually needed or not).
+We consider this upselling.
+The reasons for this are clear — patients with higher pre-operative prescriptions have a higher likelihood of needing an enhancement, and they build the cost of this potential enhancement into the total price at the outset (whether it’s actually needed or not).

 Our approach at London Vision Clinic is to offer patients with higher prescriptions the option of planned High Profile treatments.
-We have found that High Profile treatments have a higher likelihood of reaching the targets we have set out with the patient from the outset, and are a safer way to treat higher prescriptions.
+We have found that High Profile treatments have a higher likelihood of reaching the targets we set out for the patient from the outset, meaning they’re also a safer way to treat higher prescriptions.
 We charge higher fees for planned High Profile treatments.
-More information is available on our laser eye surgery prices.

-Yes.
-The two areas where higher risks are associated with higher prescriptions are night vision disturbances (halos and starbursts) and corneal haze.
+There are two areas where higher risks are associated with higher prescriptions: night vision disturbances (halos and starbursts) and corneal haze.

-Corneal haze is part of the normal healing process in the corneal surface procedures (PRK/LASEK), and gradually subsides with little or no permanent effect on vision.
+Corneal haze is part of the normal healing process of PRK/LASEK and gradually subsides with little or no permanent effect on vision.

 In about three in every 1,000 cases, patients develop astigmatism after surgery.
 Contact lenses can usually correct this form of astigmatism (glasses will not).
 People who have very high prescriptions have a higher risk of this complication.
 Astigmatism can happen even if the surgery is perfect, but an inexperienced surgeon or one who does not use the best equipment increases this risk.